zengbing15/lumos_doc/docs/tutorials/installLumos.md

 ### Error While Rebuilding the xxhash Package

 node-gyp rebuilds the xxhash package during the `yarn add` or `npm install` process.
-Incompatible NodeJS may cause the rebuild failure.
-Reinstall a lower version of NodeJS, for example, NodeJS 12, and then install Lumos packages.
+Incompatible Node.js may cause the rebuilding failure.
+Reinstall a lower version of Node.js, for example, Node.js 12, and then install Lumos packages.